11 outreach email sample templates that actually get responses

-Most outreach emails get deleted within three seconds.
-The sender thinks they wrote something compelling.
-The recipient sees another generic pitch asking for something.
+Most outreach emails get deleted fast.
+The sender believes they've crafted a compelling outreach email sample.
+The recipient sees another generic pitch requesting something.

 These 11 outreach email examples cut through the noise because they follow one simple rule: they sound like conversations, not sales pitches.
 Each template focuses on the recipient's world, not yours.